marioy47/blog-site/src/content/blog/wordpress-plugin-tdd-with-docker-phpunit/index.md

 date: 2021-09-03
 ---

-# WordPress Plugin Development using TDD, Docker and WpUnitTestCase

 If you landed in this article is because you already are aware that _testing_ your projects is important.

 Also, you might already be aware that testing in WordPress is hard, very hard, since it has [hundreds](https://developer.wordpress.org/reference/) upon hundreds of functions that you need to [Mock](https://en.wikipedia.org/wiki/Mock_object) to make your code work.